andreass0/IDAICE_Plugin_User_Guide/Back_Up.md

 1. **`Select construction:`**
 Provides an overview of all objects that are already connected to IDA-ICE Surface Types.
 It gives you a good overview and lets you edit all the surfaces connected to the IDA-ICE-Plugin with just a few clicks. <!-- Ausdruck! -->
 2. **`Edit construction:`**
-This is where the important information for the export to IDA-ICE is added. <!-- Auschmücken und Unterpunkte näher erklären! -->
+This is where the important information for the export to IDA-ICE is added.

-2.1 **Consturction Name**
+2.1 **Construction Name**
 2.2 **Surface Type:** [opaque building components](#opaque-building-components-key-parameter-and-layer-parameters)
 2.3 **Layers:**
 Shows the structure of the selected construction and the different materials it is made of.
 You can switch between materials for further information.
 These are displayed in the three parameters **layer name**, **material** and **thickness**.

-- Layer Name: Shows the name of your choosen layer. <!-- Kontrollieren ob es wirklich nur diese Funktion hat! -->
+- Layer Name: Shows the name of your choosen layer.
 - Material: Shows the material of your choosen layer, [**Materials**](#material-properties)
 - Thickness: Shows the Thickness (m) of your choosen layer

 All changes have a direct impact on the data model.
-This makes it possible to make changes quickly and effectively without losing the overview! <!-- Probieren ob automatisch jede komponente in der geometrie einem IDA-ICE surface type zugewissen wird, bzw. ob auch objekte ohne zuweisung im User Interface angezeigt werden-->
+This makes it possible to make changes quickly and effectively without losing the overview!

 ---